 This .b Foundations course develops foundations in mindfulness for:

-- Teachers, staff and adults working with young people in school settings
+- Teachers, staff and adults working with young people in school or youth settings

 - parents of children at schools receiving .b or Paws b